On the mean values of products of Dirichlet $L$-functions at positive integers: Statement of main results

-which improves Louboutin's \cite[Theorem 1]{louboutin3} formula.
-It should be noted that Corollary \ref{cor2.2} extends the results stated in \cite{das,liu2}, and provides a positive answer for the problem posed by Louboutin \cite[Section 4]{louboutin3}.
-In fact, we can also use Corollary \ref{cor2.2} to improve Liu and Zhang's formula \eqref{eq1.9} in the following way.
+which is equivalent to Louboutin's \cite[Theorem 1]{louboutin3} formula.
+We remark that Corollary \ref{cor2.2} extends the results of Liu \cite{liu2}, Das and Juyal \cite{das}, and provides a positive answer for the problem posed by Louboutin \cite[Section 4]{louboutin3}.
+In fact, we can also use Corollary \ref{cor2.2} to give an equivalent version of Liu and Zhang's formula \eqref{eq1.9} in the following way.